CLUSTERfoo/clusterfoo-dot-com/content/articles/javascript_traits.markdown

     };
 {: class="language-js" }

-And that's all there is to it!
+That's all there is to it!

     /**
      * Our new dude will respond to the same predictable